mirajamous/MovieProjectReact/README.md

 ![image](https://user-images.githubusercontent.com/64428440/213763847-680d27b7-2071-4723-ac8f-15b668276c94.png)

-On the second page, the common questions that are asked to the site are presented to facilitate the user to obtain answers to these questions.
+On the second page, the frequently asked questions that are asked on the site are presented to make it easier for the user to get answers to them.

 ![image](https://user-images.githubusercontent.com/64428440/213763890-0b73eebc-c5b7-46da-b707-3c8b7fd3edf2.png)